 The beneficiary has a responsibility to bring problems to the attention of providers or the Medicaid program and to file a grievance/complaint without fear of retribution, retaliation, or discharge.

-All support coordination and direct service providers must have grievance procedures through which beneficiaries may voice complaints regarding the supports or services they receive.
-Beneficiaries must be provided a copy of the grievance procedures upon admission to a direct service provider and complaint/grievance forms shall be given to beneficiaries thereafter upon request.
+All support coordination agencies and providers must have grievance procedures through which beneficiaries may voice complaints regarding the supports or services they receive.
+Upon admission, support coordination agencies and providers must provide a copy of their complaint/grievance procedures to the beneficiary.
+Also, any time after admission, complaint/grievance procedures and forms shall be given to the beneficiaries upon request.
 It is the beneficiary’s right to contact any advocacy resource as needed, especially during grievance procedures.

-If beneficiaries need assistance, clarification, or to report a complaint, toll-free numbers are available (See Appendix A for contact information).
+If beneficiaries need assistance, clarification, or to report a complaint, toll-free numbers are available.
+(See Appendix A for contact information).

 Fair Hearings

 Beneficiaries must be advised of their rights to appeal any agency action or decision resulting in suspension, reduction, discontinuance, or termination of services.

 Beneficiaries have the right to a fair hearing through the Division of Administrative Law (DAL).
-In the event of a fair hearing, a representative of the DSP and support coordination agency must participate by telephone, or in person, if requested.
+In the event of a fair hearing, a representative of the service provider and support coordination agency must participate by telephone, or in person, if requested.

-An appeal by the beneficiary may be filed with DAL via fax, mail, online request, or by telephone.
-(See Appendix A for contact information.)
+An appeal by the beneficiary may be filed with the DAL via fax, mail, online request, or by telephone.
+(See Appendix A for DAL contact information.)
 Instructions for submitting appeal requests are also included in all adverse action notices.

 Rights and Responsibilities Form

-The support coordinator is responsible for reviewing the beneficiary’s rights and responsibilities with the beneficiary and/or their personal representative as part of the initial intake process and at least annually thereafter.
-(See Appendix B for information on accessing the Office of Aging and Adult Services (OAAS) Rights and Responsibilities for Applicants/Participants of Home and Community-Based Services (HCBS) Waiver form).
+The support coordinator is responsible for reviewing the beneficiary’s rights and responsibilities with the beneficiary and/or their responsible representative as part of the initial intake process and at least annually, usually at the annual POC meeting, thereafter.
+(See Appendix B for information on accessing the “OAAS Rights and Responsibilities for Applicants/Participants of HCBS for Waiver” form).